-This article was originally published in the “Racial Justice” issue of Communiqué, the official publication of the Clark County Bar Association, (March 2021).
-See https://clarkcountybar.org/about/member-benefits/communique-2021/communique-march-2021/.
+This article was originally published in the “Bankruptcy Law” issue of Communiqué, the official publication of the Clark County Bar Association, (April 2021).
+See https://clarkcountybar.org/about/member-benefits/communique-2021/communique-april-2021/.

 © 2021 Clark County Bar Association (CCBA).
 All rights reserved.
 No reproduction of any portion of this issue is allowed without written permission from the publisher.
 Editorial policy available upon request.